Key takeaways:

 Brilinta (ticagrelor) is a prescription blood thinner.
 It works by blocking platelets from sticking together to form blood clots.
 Brilinta is typically prescribed after you’ve had a heart attack or stroke, or if you’re at high risk for them.

 Brilinta starts working within 2 hours of your first dose.
 You’ll take it twice a day, about 8 to 12 hours apart.
-You may be able to stop taking Brilinta after 6 to 12 months.
+How long you take Brilinta depends on why you’re taking it.
 But for many people, it’s a lifetime medication.

-There are many ways to save on Brilinta.
+There are ways to save on Brilinta.
 If you’re eligible, a manufacturer savings card can help you get Brilinta for as little as $5 per month.
-A patient assistance program is also available.
+A lower-cost generic is also available.

 Brilinta is an antiplatelet medication.
 It’s a specific type of blood thinner that prevents unwanted blood clots.
-But it’s not approved for everyone who’s at risk for blood clots.
-Your provider may prescribe Brilinta if you:
+But Brilinta isn’t approved for everyone who’s at risk for blood clots.
+Brilinta uses include if you:

 Have had a heart attack